William Mullen (journalist)

-William Mullen (born October 9, 1944) was a reporter and correspondent for the Chicago Tribune, which he joined in 1967 and retired from in 2012.
+William Mullen (born October 9, 1944) is an American journalist, who was a reporter and correspondent for the Chicago Tribune, which he joined in 1967 and retired from in 2012.
 In 1972, he worked undercover in the Chicago Board of Election Commissioners, uncovering massive evidence of voting irregularities that resulted in 82 election officials being indicted by the federal government.
 The exposé was awarded the Pulitzer Prize for general local reporting in 1973.
 In 1975, Mullen and Chicago Tribune photographer Ovie Carter were awarded the Pulitzer for International Reporting for a six-part series on world hunger and famine.

 Early life and education

 William Mullen was the fourth of six children born Melvin and Margaret Mullen.
 His parents were both of Norwegian descent, his father a telephone company technician, his mother a homemaker.
-He attended public schools in La Crosse and was a graduate of La Crosse Central High School.
+Mullen attended public schools in La Crosse and was a graduate of La Crosse Central High School.
 He attended the University of Wisconsin-La Crosse from 1962 to 1965, then transferred to the University of Wisconsin in Madison, where he received a degree in Journalism in 1967.
-While in college he worked as an intern at the La Crosse Tribune and as a weekend reporter at the Wisconsin State Journal in Madison.
+While in college, he worked as an intern at the La Crosse Tribune and as a weekend reporter at the Wisconsin State Journal in Madison.